In the above figure , I have tried to explain the differences between the thinking process of a C# programmer and a SQL developer.

 • Querying: Converts LINQ-to-Entities queries to SQL query and sends them to the database.

-• Change Tracking: Keeps track of changes that occurred on the entities after querying from the database.
+• Change Tracking: Keeps track of changes that occurred on any of the entities since it was first loaded into the memory.

 • Persisting Data: Performs the Insert, Update and Delete operations to the database, based on entity states (Modified, Deleted or Inserted)

 • Caching: Provides first-level caching by default.
-It stores the entities which have been retrieved during the lifetime of a context class.
+It stores all of the entities which have been retrieved during the lifetime of a context class.

 DbSet Class

 A DbSet represents the collection of all entities in the context, or that can be queried from the database, of a given type.
-DbSet objects are created from a DbContext using the DbContext.Set method.
+DbSet objects can also be explicitely created from a DbContextinstance using the DbContext.Set method.

 How to work with Entity Framework